aioc/codebreaker/README.md

 ### postgresql

-codebreaker18 expects a Postgres database named `codebreaker` and a local postgres server, connecting using username `codebreaker` and no password.
-This generally makes it a good idea to ban all external connections.
+codebreaker18 expects a Postgres database named `codebreaker` and a local postgres server, connecting using username `codebreaker` and no password (this generally makes it a good idea to ban all external connections).

-Start by running postgresql with
+To create this, start by running postgresql with
 ```
 sudo service postgresql start
 ```